unode/firefox_decrypt/README.md

 ```
 where `keyword` is part of the expected output (URL, username, email, password …)

+You can also choose from one of the supported formats with `--format`:

+* `human` - a format displaying one record for every 3 lines
+* `csv` - a spreadsheet-like format.
+See also `--csv-*` options for additional control.
+* `tabular` - similar to csv but producing a tab-delimited (`tsv`) file instead.
+* `json` - a machine compatible format - see [JSON](https://en.wikipedia.org/wiki/JSON)
+* `pass` - a special output format that directly calls to the [passwordstore.org](https://www.passwordstore.org) command to export passwords (*).
+See also `--pass-*` options.

+(*) `pass` can produce unintended consequences.
+Make sure to backup your password store before using this.

+##### Format CSV

-Since version **0.7.0** passwords may be exported in CSV format using the `--format` flag.
+Passwords may be exported in CSV format using the `--format` flag.

 ```
 python firefox_decrypt.py --format csv
 ```

-Additionally, `--delimiter` and `--quotechar` flags can specify which characters to use as delimiters and quote characters in the CSV output.
+Additionally, `--csv-delimiter` and `--csv-quotechar` flags can specify which characters to use as delimiters and quote characters in the CSV output.

-Since version **0.4** it is possible to export stored passwords to *pass* from <http://passwordstore.org/>.
-To do so, use:
+##### Format Pass - Passwordstore

+Stored passwords can be exported to [`pass`](http://passwordstore.org) (from passwordstore.org) using:

 ```
-python firefox_decrypt.py --export-pass
+python firefox_decrypt.py --format pass
 ```

-and **all** existing passwords will be exported after the pattern `web/<address>[:<port>]` unless multiple credentials exist for the same website in which case `/<login>` is appended.
-The username will be on a second line.
+**All** existing passwords will be exported after the pattern `web/<address>[:<port>]`.
+If multiple credentials exist for the same website `/<login>` is appended.
+By `pass` convention, the password will be on the first and the username on the second line.

 To prefix the username with `login: ` for compatibility with the [browserpass](https://github.com/dannyvankooten/browserpass) extension, you can use:
 ```
-python firefox_decrypt.py --export-pass --pass-compat browserpass
+python firefox_decrypt.py --format pass --pass-username-prefix 'login: '
 ```

 There is currently no way to selectively export passwords.

 Exporting will overwrite existing passwords without warning.
 Ensure you have a backup or are using the `pass git` functionality.

+#### Non-interactive mode

-Starting with version **0.5.2** it is now possible to use a non-interactive mode which bypasses all prompts, including profile choice and master password.
-Use it with `-n/--no-interactive`.
-Indicate your profile choice by passing `-c/--choice N` where N is the number of the profile you wish to decrypt (starting from **1**).
+A non-interactive mode which bypasses all prompts, including profile choice and master password, can be enabled with `-n/--no-interactive`.
+If you have multiple Mozilla profiles, make sure to also indicate your profile choice by passing `-c/--choice N` where N is the number of the profile you wish to decrypt (starting from **1**).

 You can list all available profiles with `-l/--list` (to stdout).